Dirty data is costing you: How to solve common data preparation issues

 2. Disparate systems

 Organizations often store data in several disparate systems that have different structures, requirements, and aggregations.
 When it comes time to integrate this data, analysts are left with duplicate or missing fields or inconsistent labels.
-Data fields or values might also have the same meaning, but use different names or values across systems.
+Fields or values might also have the same meaning, but use different names or values across systems.

 3. Changing requirements